Jewish Ideas: Ancient Foundations, Modern Questions

-Readings will draw from both the foundational texts of Jewish civilization, beginning with the Hebrew Bible, but drawing on classical and medieval sources, including the Talmud and Maimonides, as well as works by modern Jewish thinkers like Joseph Soloveitchik, Abraham Joshua Heschel, and Leon Kass.
+In our weeklong seminar, students will explore five key concepts that have shaped and sustained the Jewish people through its long and distinguished history: the nation, the family, the oneness or unity of God, Jewish uniqueness, and the idea of holiness.
+Readings will draw from both the foundational texts of Jewish civilization including the Hebrew Bible, Talmud, and Maimonides, as well as works by modern Jewish thinkers like Joseph Soloveitchik, Abraham Joshua Heschel, and Leon Kass

 Together, we will examine what some of the brightest minds of Jewish history—past and present—thought about these questions and interrogate our own assumptions and beliefs about these issues.
 What is at stake for us in these questions, and where will they lead us in the future?

 Given the lofty and profound nature of these questions, we encourage—and expect—spirited and respectful debate.
 The aim of these discussions is not to inculcate students in any particular sect or practice, but to deepen each student’s awareness of the rich intellectual currents, internal conflicts, and enduring promises offered by the Jewish tradition.
 These ideas shape our own identities, notions of justice and the good, and our vision for the kind of future we want for ourselves, our country, and the broader Jewish community.